 With school back in session and the summer winding down, many of us are looking forward to the advent of the fall season and its accompanying benefits, including cooler temperatures and fall sports.
-If you are property manager or serve on the Board of a community association, the fall season also likely means association annual meeting season.
+If you are a property manager or serve on the Board of a community association, the fall season also likely means association annual meeting season.
 In fact, many community associations are already gearing up to prepare for their upcoming fall annual meetings.
 And, as preparations begin, a number of questions on proper notice and handling of the meeting inevitability arise.
 Perhaps the most primary of these questions is “who gets to vote?”
 This is where your HOA voting rules come into play.

 In addition to verifying that its governing documents provide the power to suspend an owner’s right to vote, an association must also be careful to follow any necessary procedures set forth in its documents prior to suspending an owner’s right to vote.
 If an association’s governing documents provide that an owner’s right to vote will be “automatically” suspended when the owner becomes more than a certain number of days delinquent, generally the Board will not need to take any action to suspend an owner’s vote.
 That is, so long as the owner is delinquent by the number of days stated in the documents, they no longer have the right to vote.
 However, many governing documents contain language that, while giving the Board the right to suspend an owner’s vote, requires that the Board take some action before suspension of the owner’s vote becomes effective.
 Oftentimes, this language will provide that the Board “may” or “has the power to” suspend the delinquent owner’s right to vote.
 If an association’s documents provide this language, the Board must take formal action in order to suspend the owner’s vote, such as by adopting a resolution at a Board meeting that provides that the vote of all owners who are more than a certain number of days delinquent will be suspended.